Upgrades

 - Note: if no active replication connections found, print error message: "No active replication connections found.
 Please check the replication status and PostgreSQL logs."

-- Create a table "test_replication" with 10000 rows on the Primary
+- Create a table "test_replication" with 10000 rows on the primary

 - Wait until the PostgreSQL replica is synchronized (max wait time: 2 minutes)